June 2024 (4 months ago)

 Bitter things are poison

 Any compound that is bitter is considered toxic.
 It is of course only with copious amounts of sugar, cream, and mental gaslighting that humans are made to drink it.
-Chocolate is in fact toxic to dogs, but not as much to humans due to X. There is an interesting database of bitter chemicals written by Dutch scientists.
+Chocolate is in fact toxic to dogs, but not as much to humans due to enzyme systems.
+There is an interesting database of bitter chemicals.
 On there, I noticed quinine, an anti-malarial drug derived from the bark of a tree was on there.
 Studies in the early 1900s have associated pregnant mothers taking quinine with deafness in their children.
 Truly we can see that many of these antibiotics and antiparasitic drugs are stopping just short of severely harming us.

 Vitamin A

-See my other article for more information about Vitamin A.
+See my other articles for more information about Vitamin A.

 Cookware